Public list of decisions by the Mayor and Alderman May Alderman , 2020

 Jos de Bruin, Alderman

-Rien Schalkx, secretary
+Rien Schalkx, Secretary

-General Affairs committee meetings on Wednesday, May 13, 2020.
+General Affairs on Wednesday, May 13, 2020.

-will lapse These street names have disappeared from the streetscape due to spatial developments,
+.
+These street names have disappeared from the streetscape due to spatial developments,

-The college decides:
+The council decides:

-1. to withdraw the following public spaces / street names: Eikenlaan,
+1. to withdraw the following public spaces/street names: Eikenlaan,

 Dr. Cuypersstraat, Raamdijk, Gerard Doustraat, Heerenweg, Jan Steenstraat, Jan van